To support NDB Cluster, you must update

 The options shown here should not be confused with those that

 are used in

 discussed later in this section.

-# my.cnf # example additions to my.cnf for MySQL Cluster # (valid in MySQL 5.6) # enable ndbcluster storage engine, and provide connection string for # management server host (default port is 1186) [mysqld] ndbcluster ndb-connectstring=ndb_mgmd.mysql.com # provide connection string for management server host (default port: 1186) [ndbd] connect-string=ndb_mgmd.mysql.com # provide connection string for management server host (default port: 1186) [ndb_mgm] connect-string=ndb_mgmd.mysql.com # provide location of cluster configuration file [ndb_mgmd] config-file=/etc/config.ini
+# my.cnf # example additions to my.cnf for NDB Cluster # (valid in MySQL 5.6) # enable ndbcluster storage engine, and provide connection string for # management server host (default port is 1186) [mysqld] ndbcluster ndb-connectstring=ndb_mgmd.mysql.com # provide connection string for management server host (default port: 1186) [ndbd] connect-string=ndb_mgmd.mysql.com # provide connection string for management server host (default port: 1186) [ndb_mgm] connect-string=ndb_mgmd.mysql.com # provide location of cluster configuration file # IMPORTANT: When starting the management server with this option in the # configuration file, the use of --initial or --reload on the command line when # invoking ndb_mgmd is also required. [ndb_mgmd] config-file=/etc/config.ini

 Once you have started a mysqld process with

 file as shown previously, you cannot execute any

 ALTER TABLE statements without

 statements fail with an error.
 This is by